by Ian Kluft

 Airport diagram

-Safety and Security
+Safety

 - Bring hearing protection and be ready to use it.
 Jets can be loud enough to cause incremental hearing loss.
 Anywhere around the south-side runway 10R/28L, there's a possibility that Oregon Air National Guard F-15s will take off.
 But any jet that goes around will also go to full power.
 Those are the loudest normal circumstances.